Data sharing policy

 If the study participants’ consent cannot be obtained, the DAS should be as follows:

-The participants of this study did not give written consent for their data to be shared publicly, so due to the sensitive nature of the research, the supporting data are not available.
+The participants in this study did not provide written consent for their data to be shared publicly; therefore, due to the sensitive nature of the research, the supporting data are not available.

-However, if data can be shared following their anonymization, such steps should be taken and data should be made openly available (see the “Human research participant data and other sensitive data” section below).
+However, if data can be shared after anonymization, such steps should be taken, and the data should be made openly available (see the “Human research participant data and other sensitive data” section below).

 C. Data subject to third-party restrictions